Non-Interventionist Foreign Policy

 In the Event of Armed Conflict, the Aim must be Clear, and Possible to Achieve, and there must be a Safe Exit-Strategy.

-Furthermore, our policy of "No Foreign Wars for Foreign Causes" would decrease the risk of terrorism in the UK.
+Furthermore, our policy of "No Foreign Wars for Foreign Causes" would decrease the risk of terrorism in the UK; and also decrease the number of asylum seekers who are being pushed out of the Middle East and into Europe and the UK.